AppGeo/GME/readme.md

 Wrapper for doing crud operations on Google Maps Engine tables.

-No affliations with Google blah blah etc.
+No affiliations with Google blah blah etc.

 All methods return promises